dyangxc/Severe-Weather-Forecasting-Game/README.md

 # Severe-Weather-Forecasting-Game
 SOFTWARE AUTHOR: @YangDawsonXC

-SOFTWARE VERSION: v1.01
+SOFTWARE VERSION: v1.01.1
 (LICENSE AGREEMENT & PATCH NOTES AT BOTTOM)

 CURRENT DATASET: 2003 - Early Dec.
 2025

 ABOUT:
-Created for the purpose of practicing severe weather foreacsting skills.
+Created for the purpose of practicing severe weather forecasting skills.
 This program mostly uses archived mesoanalysis data and severe weather event data from the Storm Prediction Center.
 If there is any data that appears to be broken or missing, it is likely to be a data source issue.
 This software is provided as is and will be updated when author is willing.

 This software is not associated with National Oceanic and Atmospheric Administration, National Weather Service, Storm Prediction Center, or Iowa Environmental Mesonet.